Oskar Nedbal

-Oskar Nedbal (26 March 1874 – 24 December 1930) was a Czech violist, composer, and conductor of classical music.
+Oskar Nedbal (26 March 1874 – 24 December 1930) was a Czech violist, composer and conductor of classical music.

 Early life

-Nedbal was born in Tábor, in southern Bohemia.
-He studied the violin at the Prague Conservatory under Antonín Bennewitz.
+Nedbal was born in Tábor in Bohemia, Austria-Hungary.
+He studied the violin at the Prague Conservatory under Antonín Bennewitz, theory under Karel Knittl and Karel Stecker, and composition with Antonín Dvořák.

 Career

+In 1891 he founded the Bohemian String Quartet, later known as the Czech Quartet, which disbanded in 1933.
+The original members, alongside Nedbal on viola, were Karel Hoffmann, Josef Suk and Otto Berger.

-He was principal conductor with the Czech Philharmonic Orchestra from 1896 to 1906 and was a founder member of the Bohemian String Quartet, as violist.
+He was principal conductor with the Czech Philharmonic Orchestra from 1896 to 1906.
+From 1907 until 1917 he lived in Vienna and conducted the Wiener Tonkünstler-Orchester.

 A great admirer of his teacher Antonín Dvořák, Nedbal also paid homage to other composers.
 For example, in his 1910 composition, Romantic Piece, Op.
 18 for cello and piano, Nedbal cleverly inserts a theme usually associated with Mozart, Ah, vous dirai-je, Maman.

-His works include one (unsuccessful) opera, Jakob the Peasant (1919–1920), and the operettas Chaste Barbara (1910), Polish Blood (1913), The Vineyard Bride (1916), and Beautiful Saskia (1917).
+His works include one (unsuccessful) opera, Jakob the Peasant (1919–1920), and the operettas Chaste Barbara (1910), Polenblut (1913), The Vineyard Bride (1916), and Beautiful Saskia (1917).
+Polenblut was adapted by Edgar Smith into the English-language operetta The Peasant Girl which played on Broadway in 1915.